What is Radicalisation in Safeguarding?

 Ahmed, a 30-year-old, showed signs of radicalisation through his involvement in a local extremist group.
 His GP noticed these signs during a routine check-up.
 The GP made a referral under the Prevent Duty.
 Ahmed underwent ideological mentoring and volunteered in community projects.
 His perspective shifted, and he integrated back into society.

-Challenges in Addressing Radicalisation
+Issues in Addressing Radicalisation

 Addressing radicalisation poses several challenges: